Colored-Coins/colored-coins-sdk/README.md

 ```
 Note: without some configuration, some tests (all those which actually need funding) will fail. <br>
 In order for all the tests to pass, you'll need to have some funds, i.e. Bitcoins (or testnet-coins when `network` is `'testnet'`). <br>
-Do this by creating a JSON file, which includes `privateSeed` \ `privateSeedWIF` \ `mnemonic` where which the address in the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) path m/44'/0'/0'/0/0 for mainnet (m/44'/1'/0'/0/0 for tetsnet) has enough Bitcoins (or testnet-coins):
+Do this by creating a JSON file, which includes `privateSeed` \ `mnemonic` where which the address in the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) path m/44'/0'/0'/0/0 for mainnet (m/44'/1'/0'/0/0 for tetsnet) has enough Bitcoins (or testnet-coins):
 ```shell
 $ cd /path/to/coloredcoins-sdk
 $ echo '{"network":"testnet", "privateSeed":"YourPrivateSeed"}' >> test/settings.json